 Some corporations encourage charitable giving by their employees by offering matching gift programs.
 Most companies who offer matching gift programs will match an employee or retiree’s gift up to 100% and some matches will even double or triple the amount of your gift.
 Ask your employer’s Human Resources Department for more information.

 The staff at Community First Solutions are talented, caring, and special individuals.
 They believe in the work they do and demonstrate their passion by supporting the Share Our Spirit Employee Campaign.
 Since the inception of the campaign in 2014, staff have personally donated nearly $150,000 through contributions to a variety of programs.

 Recognition and Naming Opportunities

 Community First is grateful to the forward thinking individuals and families who have made transformational gifts to the organization.
 If it was not for these gifts, many important projects would not have been possible.
 For significant gifts of $10,000 or more, there may be unique naming opportunities.
 Also, our retirement communities have recognition opportunities through a variety of donor and memorial walls.
-Betsy Wilson, Director of Major Gifts and Planned Giving, would be happy to discuss options for naming opportunities or how you wish to be recognized.
+Kim Neal, Development Coordinator, would be happy to discuss options for naming opportunities or how you wish to be recognized.

 The Legacy Society is a small select group of donors who have included Community First or one of its not-for-profit subsidiaries in their estate planning.
 Whether by will or trust, naming us as a beneficiary on a bank account (POD), brokerage account or IRA, these individuals help advance our mission into the future.